Wondering whether signing up to Swagbucks is a reliable way to make a bit of extra cash? This Swagbucks review tells you all you need to know.

 What is Swagbucks?

 Swagbucks is an online rewards program and survey platform that’s free to join.
 It’s widely available across the world, and now said to cover “most countries” in the Americas, Europe and Asia.
 There is also some availability for users in certain regions of Africa.
 This will be good news for people on that continent, as many platforms are off-limits.
-(See our article on cultural differences for more on this).

 The Swagbucks platform has paid out over $176 Million in rewards since its inception.